tobanteAudio/juce-cookbook/README.md

 #### Mobil

-- Easilly use C++ for both Android & iOS
+- Easily use C++ for both Android & iOS
 - Use native features

 ## Other libraries